Groestlcoin/electrs/README.md

 Creating the indexes should take a few hours on a beefy machine with SSD.

 > Note: the pre-v2 version supported a "light" indexing mode for personal use,
-> where less data is kept on-disk in exchange for a performance hit and more reliance/load on bitcoind.
+> where less data is kept on-disk in exchange for a performance hit and more reliance/load on groestlcoind.
 > This option is not currently available, but can be enabled with [an older esplora release](https://github.com/Blockstream/esplora/releases/tag/esplora_v1.67).
 > We're hoping to eventually get this feature back.
 Let us know if you find this important!